 There are two types of electric cooktops, ceramic and solid.
-Like many of Miele’s models, ceramic electric cooktops are made with a flat, glass surface and usually present with safety features like residual heat indicators and auto-switch off functions.
+Like many of Miele’s models, ceramic electric cooktops are made with a flat, glass surface and usually present with safety features like residual heat indicators and auto switch-off functions.
 And since they’re flat, these types of hobs are seen as easy to clean and can alternatively function as extra bench space when not in use.

-Miele electric cooktops usually retail between $1,390 and $4,399.
+Miele electric cooktops usually retail between $1,649 and $5,599.
 Different width options include 40cm, 60cm, 75cm and 90cm.

-Miele KM3014 63cm Gas Cooktop
+Miele 63cm Gas Cooktop − $2,699 RRP*

 Miele makes the traditional gas cooktop more modern with electronic controls designed to ensure increased safety and convenience.
 One of these is GasStop, a function designed to make cooking safer by automatically re-igniting the cooktop when the gas flame is temporarily extinguished, or alternatively turning off the gas supply if the appliance isn’t able to fire back up.

 If you love to cook at home, picking something out of Miele’s CombiSets collection might feel just as difficult as choosing a favourite child.
-There are three types – Induction CombiSets, Electric CombiSets and Gas CombiSets.
-These are available in a variety of sizes, ranging between 288mm, 380mm and 576mm-wide.
+There are three types – induction CombiSets, electric CombiSets, and gas CombiSets.
+These are available in a variety of sizes, ranging between 288mm, 380mm, and 576mm-wide.
 The smaller models can be used for specific styles of cooking, allowing you to dedicate an area for induction cooking or cooking on a gas cooktop with Miele’s electronically controlled ProLine gas burners.

 For safety, the induction cooktop is designed to automatically turn off the gas when the cooktop has been running for what the Miele describes to be an ‘excessively long’ time.
 Miele’s ProLine appliances also contain different indicators, such as ‘residual heat’ to remind you not to touch the cooking zones while it’s still hot.